 …with all the awesome new friends you met along the way!
 They’re probably feeling the post-travel burnout just as much as you.
 While your family and friends might start losing patience at your obsessive need to begin every sentence with “In Europe…” or “The clubs in Berlin…”, those travel buddies will be happy to reminisce as they are in exactly the same situation.

 5. Keep yourself busy…

 …with some travel-related tasks.
-Revisit your teenage scrap-booking hobby; get actual photos developed and stick them on your wall.
+Revisit your teenage scrap-booking hobby; get actual photos developed (try our awesome partners Super Snaps) and stick them on your wall.
 Get some glossy travel brochures and make a vision board for your next adventure.
 Produce a video with all the footage you shot; pair it with the song that became the anthem of your trip.
 Learn to use Photoshop.
 Journal.
 Blog.
 Write music.
 Anything that keeps you connected to all that inspiration you picked up abroad.

 6. Keep newfound passions alive